anass-lahlal/building-minds-test/README.md

 ## Notes

 I have left some notes on the code, please have a look at them.
+Also, I haven't added any tests, since they aren't required for this task, but I can add them if required.

 ## Answers to questions